 Over the years, insurance companies have found that the prospects of a customer having to file an insurance claim "are not much different if a car is parked in the driveway versus in the garage," she says.

-But if having four walls around your car doesn't matter as you look for cheaper car insurance, what does?
+But if having four walls around your car doesn't matter as you look for the cheapest car insurance, what does?

 Who's got the room, anyway?